Featured [r Blogs

 Everyone knows cyber crime is increasing, boosting cybersecurity initiatives to the top of the corporate priority list.
 While 38 percent of Fortune 500 companies did not have a chief information security officer just three years ago, every single one does today.
 In addition, Gartner estimates that $188.3 billion dollars will be spent on information security and risk management products and services in 2023.
 A myriad of cybersecurity-related solutions have flooded the market in recent years in response.

 On January 26, 2023, the Department of Justice (DOJ) announced that, following an extensive operation, the FBI were able to disrupt the Hive ransomware gang’s operations by distributing decryption keys to numerous victims mid-attack.
 It has been established that Hive’s victims included hospitals, U.S. K-12 schools, and other critical infrastructure entities.
-The question of “if” or “when” the victim of a ransomware attack should report and involve authorities comes up during every discussion involving cybersecurity incident response.
+The question of “if” or “when” the victim of a ransomware attack should report and involve authorities comes up during every discussion involving healthcare incident response plans.

 Managed Detection and Response is a managed security solution that provides organizations with an expansive suite of cyber security services, including threat monitoring and cybersecurity event analysis, to help ensure their environment is safe around the clock.
 MDR services can help improve security across an organization’s network and strengthen its infrastructure by leveraging the latest security technologies and experienced security professionals.
 Read on to learn more about what MDR services are and how they can help fortify cybersecurity across your organization.